 LED Floodlighting

-After much research by Alex Laude, Trevor Herron and Barry Chung, a supplier, One Electrical, who are based in Manchester, have been selected to go ahead with installing LED lights on both sets of our courts.
-An estimate of the overall costs is £16,000, which is far more competitive than other quotes and estimates we have had.
+After much research by Alex Laude, Trevor Herron and Barry Chung, a supplier, One Electrical from Manchester were selected to go ahead with installing LED lights on both sets of our courts.
+The overall costs was about £17,000, which is far more competitive than other quotes and estimates we had.

 Automated Gate Access